-"To one who feels he is an atheist or agnostic such an experience seems impossible, but to continue as he is means disaster, especially if he is an food addict of the hopeless variety.
-To be doomed to a food addict's death or to live on a spiritual basis are not always easy alternatives to face."
+"To one who feels he is an atheist or agnostic such an experience seems impossible, but to continue as he is means disaster, especially if he is an alcoholic of the hopeless variety.
+To be doomed to an alcoholic death or to live on a spiritual basis are not always easy alternatives to face."

-So again, they are giving the only two alternatives you have if you are a food addict - either a lot of eating or a lot of God.
+So again, they are giving the only two alternatives we have if we are an alcoholic - either a lot of booze or a lot of God.